Gaseous Dynamical Friction: a Numerical Study of Extended Perturbers: Introduction

 \section{Introduction}

-As a massive body moves through a region of lower mass bodies, gravitational interaction builds an over-density in the wake of the massive traveller.
-Momentum and energy are transferred, from this massive perturber, to the surrounding medium.
-This process is known as dynamical friction (DF), and is key to our understanding of the evolution of a number of astronomical systems, at very different mass and length scales, from galaxy clusters, to planets.
-Theoretical work, for purely collisionless media, was started decades ago \citep{ja:chandrasekhar1943}.
-DF drives processes within structures from galaxy clusters \citep{ja:elzant2004, ja:kim2005, ja:adhikari2016}, to satellite galaxies orbiting within their host halo \citep{ja:zhao2004, ja:fujii2006, ja:ogiya2016}, super-massive black hole formation \citep{ja:beckmann2017}, compact object binaries and mergers \citep{ja:just2010, ja:dosopoulou2017, ja:tagawa2018}, galaxy mergers \citep{ja:khochfar2001}, and planets within disks \citep{ja:teyssandier2012}.
+As a massive object moves through a background medium, gravitational interactions build an over-dense wake of material behind the massive traveller.
+Momentum and energy are transferred from this object, referred to as the perturber, to the surrounding medium.
+This process is known as dynamical friction (DF) and is key to our understanding of the evolution of a number of astronomical systems.
+These systems cover very different mass and length scales.
+DF drives processes from galaxy clusters \citep{ja:elzant2004, ja:kim2005, ja:adhikari2016}, to satellite galaxies orbiting within their host halo \citep{ja:zhao2004, ja:fujii2006, ja:ogiya2016}, supermassive black hole formation \citep{ja:beckmann2017}, compact object binaries and mergers \citep{ja:just2010, ja:dosopoulou2017, ja:tagawa2018}, galaxy mergers \citep{ja:khochfar2001}, and planets within disks \citep{ja:teyssandier2012}.
 In the case of galaxy clusters, dark matter (DM) subhaloes experience DF as they perturb the circumgalactic medium (CGM) of their host halo.
 The exact number, and spatial distribution, of these DM substructures varies with different cosmological models.
 Large scale cosmological simulations are a key tool in testing these models, and the comparison of simulated and observed DM substructure is currently a key challenge for $\Lambda$CDM \citep{ja:weisz2019}.